FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 ##### Predicted movies
 ![image](https://user-images.githubusercontent.com/53232113/120251686-f1323c80-c247-11eb-9116-31a1df463c7d.png)

-**8. OBSERVATIONS**
+**9. OBSERVATIONS**
-The data for the algorithms used has been the 'ml-latest-small'(aprox 100.000 ratings) from grouplens.
+The data to ptocess the algorithms is 'ml-latest-small'(aprox 100.000 ratings) from grouplens.
 When using the 'ml-10m' dataset (aprox 10 millon ratings) there is an error in cofiGrad algorithm.
 To fix this bug, we grouped the userID in table ratingsTbl with commands:
 ```
 [grp,inds] = findgroups(ratingsTbl.userId);
 inds = gather(inds);